simon-ritchie/apysc/docs_src/source/event_prevent_default_and_stop_propagation.md

 # Event class prevent_default and stop_propagation interfaces

-This page will explain the `Event` class `prevent_default` and `stop_propagation` method interfaces.
+This page explains the `Event` class `prevent_default` and `stop_propagation` method interfaces.

 ## What interfaces are these?

-The `prevent_default` method interface will append the calling expression of the JavaScript `preventDefault` method.
-This will prevent the browser default behavior of any event.
+The `prevent_default` method interface appends the calling expression of the JavaScript `preventDefault` method.
+This interface prevents the browser default behavior of any event.

-The `stop_propagation` method interface will stop an event propagation, for example, the triggered child event will not propagate to a parent event (parent event will not be triggered).
+The `stop_propagation` method interface stops an event's propagation; for example, the triggered child event does not propagate to a parent event (it ignores the parent event).

 ## Basic usage of the prevent_default interface